 used to camouflage.

 Hoarding her words.
 Shelving her thoughts.
 Disguising her dreams.
-But, luckily, this was only fuel for the fire and the future.
+But, luckily, this was only fuel for the fire.
 Born in Tokyo and raised between Toronto and her native Japan, Aiko Tanaka benefited from a childhood of cultural zigzagging and global awareness.

-She split her college years between Ritsumeikan University (Kyoto) and Rutgers University (NJ), where she majored in Social Sciences, mainly studying media literacy and race in film.
+She split her college years between Ritsumeikan University (Kyoto) and Rutgers University (NJ), where she majored in Social Sciences to learn about media literacy, social justice and race / ethnicity.

 The seed had been planted.